ZachAndrews98/GroupMeBot/README.md

 Multiple reminders can be made for a single day of the week, but each reminder should have a unique name as to avoid any confusion in the deletion process.

+## Tests

+Currently there is only one test written which checks to ensure that flake8 is followed for all python3 code.
+To run this and any future tests use the command `pytest tests`, which will run the tests and then output if they all pass or which ones fail.

 ## Current Bugs

 For any bugs found, please raise an issue in the Issue Tracker.